Maternity Obstetrical Care Medical Billing & Coding Guide for 2025

 • Administration/induction of intravenous oxytocin (performed by provider not anesthesiologist)

-• Insertion of cervical dilator on same date as delivery, placement catheterization or catheter insertion, artificial rupture of membranes
+• Insertion of a cervical dilator on same date as delivery, placement catheterization or catheter insertion, artificial rupture of membranes

 • Removal of cerclage (if removed under anesthesia other than “local” it is a billable procedure)